cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/snapshots.md

 3. Enter the Snapshot name.
 4. Click **Upload** button and see that snapshot was uploaded and is available in Snapshots table.
 5. Click Restore icon ![Restore icon]( /images/ui/icons/restore-icon.png ) on the far right of newly uploaded snapshot's row
-   * If your snapshot is from a Cloudify Manager instance that was created earlier than version 4.0, see [Restoring Snapshots of Legacy Cloudify Manager Instances]({{< relref "working_with/console/pages/admin-operations-page.md" >}}#restoring-snapshots-of-legacy-cloudify-manager-instances).
    * To restore a snapshot from a tenant-less (legacy) environment, toggle the relevant button.
    * To overwrite all content in the existing Cloudify Manager, toggle the relevant button.
 6. Click **Restore**.